Star Blue unlikely to play Origin 3

 The star half may not have put up his club level stats, but in a team of stars, he simply didn’t have to.

-Should Cleary be ruled out, the question now remains as to who will replace him.
+Should Cleary be ruled out for 2021, the question now remains as to who will replace him at the Blues.
 Fittler remained tight-lipped on who he may call into the squad.

 “There’s a few options and obviously there’s some halfbacks playing really good footy that are from New South Wales, so that’s fantastic,” Fittler said.

 Mitchell Moses may well be the front-runner should Cleary fail to pass fitness.
-The Eels’ halfback has registered 12 try assists and 9 forced drop outs in his 15 games this year.
+The Eels’ halfback has registered 12 try assists and nine forced drop outs in his 15 games this year.

 The Panthers will be sweating on Cleary being available as soon as possible too.
 They lost both games without their halfback during the period around Origin 1 and will almost certainly have to face the Eels without him this weekend.